w3f/General-Grants-Program/grants/speculative/pLIBRA.md

     - Fully working cross-chain transferring
     - Fully working Privacy Coin pLIBRA
   - Cross-chain transferring function in our online Libra wallet
-  - Finalize the above design docs in M2 & M3
+  - Finalize the design docs in M2 & M3
   - Users can connect to the testnet by substrate or our online Libra wallet.
 They can transfer tokens between Libra and pLIBRA, and send confidential transaction on pLIBRA internally.
   - $11,000

 All the deliveriables for each milestone will be published in the open source repositories.

 ### Long Term Plan
-pLIBRA is based on Privacy Contract.
+pLIBRA is based on Confidential Contract.
 We intend to extend the underlying infrastructure to a generic Turing-Complete contract platform as a Parachain called Phala Network.
 It will support:

-- Async privacy contract
+- Async Confidential Contract
 - Permissionless computing power market
 - Deploy cross-parachain bridge
 - Bridge for trusted IoT devices